ElDubsNZ/Law/New Zealand/Hansard/Guide.md

 In regular Hansard, votes are listed by listing the surnames of MPs (and adding initials after the name if removing ambiguity is required). e.g. Ayes 3 Smith Allan J Peters

 To make parsing easier, names have been separated by commas, and a colon where names begin. e.g. Ayes 3: Smith, Allan J, Peters

+# Pages

+Pages in the volume will be noted by HTML-style commenting and in the format volume.page, such as: <!--546.394-->, which is Volume 546, Page 394.